Exploration of Semantic Model¶

 Now, you want to name both axes to make it more readable.
 For it, you click the Configure section and choose the Axes section in it.

-Now, you label both the axes with a suitable name as given in the following image:
+Now, you label both the axes as given in the following image:

 -